libuyu/PhantomDanceDataset/README.md

 This is the Asset folder with following structure:

-- Asset
+- Assets
   - Animations
+  - Music
   - Plugins
   - Characters
   - Scripts

-Animations: Animation files.
+Animations: The folder for animation files.

+Music: The folder for music files.

 Plugins: Plugins used in the project, for JSON parsing.

-Characters: Standard models used for the animation dataset.
+Characters: 3D models used for the animation dataset.

-Scripts: Scripts for data visualization.
+Scripts: Scripts for animation playing.

 ### Usage